zeditor01/cdc_examples/C005_zcx.md

 # Setting Up Classic CDC for IMS - Worked Example
 This chapter is a worked example of setting up CDC for Kafka inside a zCX container.

-* The focus of this article is the zCX deployment.
+* The primary focus of this article is the zCX deployment of a CDC agent. (the example just happens to be CDC for Kafka, but it could be any CDC agent).
 * Please review [7.
 Setting up CDC for Kafka.](C007_kafka.md) for an article that is more focussed on CDC for Kafka

 ## Contents